apota/Office_Of_Foreign_Assets_Trade_Sanctions_Parser/README.md

 This list very often contains identities defined in Arabic language.

-The shell scripts
+The shell scripts does the following:

-	-Scans the pusblished txt files of banned identities on the web -Parses and tokenizes details to create a repository of identities -Delta processing is included, where only deltas are scanned to update the dictionary.
+1. Scans the pusblished txt files of banned identities on the web
+2. Parses and tokenizes details to create a repository of identities
+3. Delta processing is included, where only deltas are scanned to update the dictionary.